Poverty relief · Reg 1008196

 Donate

-OPERATION MOBILISATION is a registered charity (no. 1008196) working in children & youth across the United Kingdom.
-Its latest Charity Commission filing directs 96% of spending to charitable activities, holding roughly 1 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Operation Mobilisation is a registered charity (no. 1008196) working in poverty relief across the United Kingdom.
+Its latest Charity Commission filing directs 96% of spending to charitable activities, holding roughly 1 month of reserves, and files its annual accounts on time.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-OPERATION MOBILISATION has a Clarity Score of 72 out of 100 on CharityCompare (2 stars, Needs improvement).
+Operation Mobilisation has a Clarity Score of 69 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1008196.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £10m, with 96% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £8.3m, with 96% of expenditure on charitable activities.
 Accounts filing: up to date.
-Reserves: approximately 1 months of operating costs.
+Reserves: approximately 1 month of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .